 What certification is issued?

 A Certificate of Competence in TESOL via Blended Learning is awarded on the successful completion of the course.
-The Certificate of Competence in TESOL via Blended Learning carries an internationally recognised NQF level 5 accreditation.
+The Certificate of Competence in TESOL via Blended Learning is at an NQF level 5 qualification.

 Why study with Wits?